aakansha1234/fractional-nft-starter-kit/README.md

 # 🏗 Fractionalized NFT prototype

+This prototype demonstrates how an NFT can be collectively owned and governed by a community.

 - NFT owner deploys `YourContract` and deposits their NFT into the contract which starts a bid period.
 - People bid with their ETH, and the contract mints equivalents $FRAC tokens to the bidder.
 - After a deadline, if enough ETH is collected, original NFT owner can withdraw the ETH.
 This completes the bidding.